shivajiva101/border/README.md

 toggles the border, default is border open.

 ``` /visa <player>```

-Opens a 24 hour window on the name supplied to allow a new player to join without dropping the border.
+opens a 24 hour window on the name supplied to allow a new player to join without dropping the border.